StefanKarpinski/JuliaCon2025Talks/New_SAT-based_Resolver.md

 Can’t really prioritize indirect dependencies over direct ones
 - This is actually an inherent feature of the problem
 - Subtle and took me a long time to understand

+---
+# Improved Error Feedback?

+How to give better feedback when resolution is impossible?

+- This is an open question — if you have ideas, let me know!

+Possible idea:

+- Instead of trying to explain why it's impossible
+- Tell people how they could fix the situation
+  - Requirements they could remove
+  - Conflicts they could eliminate